Unix-MTv/ArchLinux-Install/README.md

 # ArchLinux-Install
-Shell script auto install Arch Linux
+Bash script to the auto install Arch Linux/